NahuelCostaCortez/personal-website/content/authors/admin/_index.md

 first_name: Nahuel
 email: ""
 ---
-As a PhD in computer science and researcher in artificial intelligence, I am passionate about making machines learn 🤖.
-I am currently working at the Metrology and Modeling Laboratory of the Department of Computer Science at the University of Oviedo, where I am also a lecturer.
-My research focus is on developing models that enable system monitoring with a focus on making AI models more easily understandable to non-experts, ensuring that they are accessible to a wider audience.
-My goal is to make AI more transparent and accountable so that it can be used more effectively and responsibly in decision-making.
-Additionally, as an educator, I aim to spread my enthusiasm to my students and give them the tools they need to find and pursue their own goals.
+PhD in Computer Science, Artificial Intelligence researcher 🤖 and university lecturer.
+I am currently working at the Metrology and Modeling Lab at the University of Oviedo.
+My research focuses on the development of AI models that allow the monitoring of systems with special interest in facilitating their access to non-experts.
+This has allowed me to work on diverse problems in different fields such as health, renewable energies, or the aeronautics industry.
+My goal is to make AI more transparent and accountable so that it can be used more effectively in decision-making.
+As an educator, I try to spread my enthusiasm to my students and give them the necessary tools to find and pursue their own goals.

-My current research interests are:
-- Prognosis & Health Management
-- Explainable AI
-- Generative models (GANs, VAEs, Transformers, Difussion)
-- Conformal prediction
+💬  Feel free to reach out to me if you are interested in my research, looking for colaboration, or just for some interesting discussion.<br>
+✉️  You can shoot me a message at costanahuel@uniovi.es or any of my other social networks, I'll try to respond as soon as I can!